Jason Donovan: 1995–1999: Drug addiction, The Last Bullet and continued musical work

-Donovan later admitted that by 1995 he had a serious drug problem, taking around three grams of cocaine a day.
+Donovan later admitted that by 1995 he had a serious drug problem, taking around three grams (1/10 oz) of cocaine a day.
 In early 1995, he attended model Kate Moss's 21st birthday party at The Viper Room in Los Angeles, where he suffered a drug overdose.

 Later in 1995, Donovan starred in the Australian TV film The Last Bullet with Koji Tamaki, directed by Michael Pattison, which was set in World War II on the Pacific island of Borneo.

 In 1998, Donovan took the lead role of Dr. Frank N. Furter in the UK touring production of The Rocky Horror Show, where he met stage manager Angela Malloch.
-After the pair had a brief relationship, Malloch became pregnant and gave Donovan an ultimatum that he had to kick drugs once and for all if he wanted to be part of their child's life.
+After the pair had a brief relationship, Malloch became pregnant and gave Donovan an ultimatum that he had to stop using drugs if he wanted to be part of their child's life.

-In late 1999, Donovan stated that he still used cocaine, saying: "I still have a joint and I still take coke, but not as much as I did two years ago."
+In late 1999, Donovan said that he still used cocaine, stating: "I still have a joint and I still take coke, but not as much as I did two years ago."
 In 2011, he stated that he has been drug-free since 2000, the year his first child was born.